lefti-/spin-pong/README.md

 You have to download the game binary, assets and required .dll's.
 I bundled them all in one 1,64MB .zip file.
 This .zip file contains the executable.

-- Navigate to the folder "bin"
+- Navigate to the folder "bin" on top of the site
 - Click the file "spinpong.zip"
 - On the right, click the button named "Raw"
 - This downloads the .zip file